Mumbai Test, Day 3 session-wise recap: Big scores elude Kohli, Pujara but India in control

 After play resumed, NZ quickly collapsed to 55/3 and with India’s spinners settling in from both ends, life wasn’t easy.

 But this is where Daryl Mitchell stood up and played a classy innings.
 He came out looking to be aggressive even against the spinners but he was decisive in his footwork.
-He only went for the big shots when the bowlers were giving the ball some air, unlike Ross Taylor came out ready to attack everything.
+He only went for the big shots when the bowlers were giving the ball some air, unlike Ross Taylor who came out ready to attack everything and went back in no time.

-He showed that it was possible not just to survive but also to put pressure back on the Indian bowlers.
+Mitchell showed that it was possible not just to survive but also to put pressure back on the Indian bowlers.
 As he said after the game, he took a leaf out of the notebook of the Indian batters who had done exactly the same to the Kiwi bowlers.

-The 73-run stand between Mitchell and Nicholls came off 111 balls and allowed NZ to fight as we have come to expect from them.
+The 73-run stand between Mitchell and Henry Nicholls came off 111 balls and allowed NZ to fight as we have come to expect from them.

 When Mitchell was dismissed after making 60 off 92 balls, there was a thought that the floodgates might open again but Ravindra kept his cool and stood firm with Nicholls till the end of the day.
 New Zealand need exactly 400 runs to win the match.
 India need a more likely five wickets.